Xunius/txt2evernote/README.md

 Parse a structured text file (written in **markdown** or **zim wiki** syntax, and structured with tab levels) and send contents to **Evernote**.

-The **structures** of a text file includes:
+The **structures** of a text file include:

-- "filename": yep, the name of the file, whose contents include all lines in file.
+- "filename": corresponds to all lines in the input file.
-- "heading1" - "heading6": heading defined either in **markdown** or **zim**.
-The contents of a "heading" is the heading's section.
+- "heading1" - "heading2": corresponds to all lines under a heading level.
-- "tablevel0" - "tablevel5": text blocks indented with a certain or more.
+- "tablevel0" - "tablevel5": corresponds to all lines with indented with a certain number of tabs.
 E.g. "tablevel1" includes all text lines indented with 1 or more tabs.

-Better illustrates this with an example:
+Better illustrated with an example:

 The sample file *sample.md* has these following lines: